 The Attainable Greatness of Rebbetzin Batsheva Kanievsky

-After the passing of the great, warm loving and compassionate Rebbetzin Batsheva Kanievsky, her children gave an interview about her greatness.
+After the passing of the great, warm loving and compassionate Rebbetzin Batsheva Kanievsky, on October 15, 2011, at age 79, her children gave an interview about her greatness.

-When reading what they said about their mother, I was expecting to hear them speak about her תפילה as we know she spent many hours praying and saying Tehillim.
+When reading what they said about their mother, I was expecting to hear them speak about her תפילה (prayers) as we know she spent many hours davening and saying Tehillim.

-I thought maybe they will praise the amount of chessed she did for others as she is well-known for having had an open home.
+I thought maybe they were going to praise the amount of chessed she has done for others, as she is well-known for having had an open home.
 Droves of people came to her home every day for her listening ear, to share their pain and get her encouragement and blessings.

-However, this is not what they mentioned at all.
+However, the above was not what they mentioned at all.

 They said that the greatness of their mother was that “she woke up at 6:00 a.m. together with her husband Rav CHaim Kanievsky and made him a cup of coffee.”